This delicious Honey Bun Cake is a simple, light, and buttery cake features a cinnamon spiced swirl and a sticky sweet glaze! Just like a honeybun!

 Yellow Cake Mix

 I almost always have cake mix on hand in the pantry; it comes in handy more often than not.
 Skipping the extra process of combining dry ingredients is a big time saver.
 There is also such a nostalgic quality to the flavor of a boxed mix.
 You just can’t beat it.
+I just so happen to have the best Yellow Cake recipe too!

 I love any excuse to use sour cream; it’s tangy and creamy in all the best ways.
 Sour cream also adds an incredible amount of moisture that makes for the softest cake ever.